erskin19/TC349/week2/fishbowl/doc/extend.md

 ### Pingbacks

 Your server may be notified when another site links to yours.
-The href attribute should contain the location of your pingback service.
+The href attribute shliid contain the location of your pingback service.

 ```html
 <link rel="pingback" href="">